sanjaadrobnjak/psi-projekat/README.md

 # Educational Web Application

 ## Project Overview
-An educational web application designed as a series of engaging games that allow users to gain new knowledge and compete with each other, fostering connections among people with shared interests.
+An educational web application designed as a series of engaging games that help users gain new knowledge and compete with each other, fostering connections among people with shared interests.
+The platform offers real-time multiplayer gameplay, where users can register as Players, Administrators, or Moderators, or join as Guests without registration.
+Players can challenge each other in five different game modes, testing their skills in math, trivia, word puzzles, and logical matching.
+With built-in profile management and real-time matchmaking, the app creates an interactive and competitive environment that makes learning both fun and dynamic.

 ## Architecture
 The system follows a three-layer architecture: